The Peg System is an alternative to the Method of Loci and the Memory Palace technique.

 Or is it?

-The reality is that Memory Palaces are themselves pegs.
+The reality is a Memory Palace is itself a collection of pegs.
 When people don’t realize this fact, they miss out on the power of both memory techniques.

 Just so we’re on the same page, here’s a brief rundown of what a Peg System is and when you might want to use one: